Radu-Svetly/nvim-horizon/README.md

 ## Compatibility

-I only tested vim-horizon with Neovim, but it might work with Vim as well.
+I only tested this theme with Neovim, but it might work with Vim as well.

 ## Color Palette